NMF-earth/nmf-app/contributing.md

 ## NPM packages

 All packages used in `package.json` should be using strict version.
 No `~` or `^` are allowed.
-Freezing version ensure that we all have the same version and that we don't need to have a look to `yarn.lock` to see what version we are using.
+Freezing version ensures that we all have the same version and that we don't need to have a look at `yarn.lock` to see what version we are using.
 Debugging and bug finding should be easier thanks to that.

 This rule can be discussed in the issues but until a better solution is found, any PR not respecting this rule will be declined.